 The centered log LDL variables were calculated and a second Cox proportional hazard model was run to computer hazard ratios that are relative to a group having log serum LDL of 160 mg/dL.

 The association between a serum LDL levels and all cause mortality was examined using a quadratic function of serum LDL.
 Due to the censored nature of the data, Kaplan-Meier curves and corresponding summary measures from the curves were used to descriptively summarize the data.
 To examine the linearity of the relationship between all cause mortality and serum LDL, LDL was turned into a categorical variable with three strata: subjects with LDL <100 mg/dL, subjects with LDL between 100-159 mg/dL and subjects with LDL 160 mg/dL or higher.
 Robust Cox proportional hazard regression was run using both serum LDL and squared serum LDL as predictors to compare instantaneous risk of death between subjects with different LDL levels.
 The Wald test was used to test if the squared LDL term was significant.
-Predicted hazard estimates were plotted against LDL values to assess the linearity of the relationship between LDL and all cause mortality.
+Predicted hazard estimates were plotted against LDL values to assess the nonlinearity of the relationship between LDL and all cause mortality.

 The descriptive statistics are reported and discussed above.
 The assumption of non-linearity was examined by stratifying LDL.
 The hazard ratio estimates and confidence intervals are omitted, as the interpretation is difficult and not necessary for addressing our scientific question.
 The p-value yielded in the Wald test is 0.089, so we cannot reject the null hypothesis.
 That is, we cannot claim there is a non-linear relationship between LDL and all cause mortality.
 Below is a plot of the predicted hazard estimates from the model plotted again LDL values.
 Note there is a non-linear relationship here.
 The maximum predicted hazard estimate is much larger than most of the values, while the minimum is slightly larger.
 Although test of non-linearity was not found to be significant, based on this graph I would say there is non-linear association between LDL and all cause mortality.